 Mean score of companies in the Copper Mining industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Aurelia Metals, headquartered in Australia, reported total carbon emissions of approximately 66,000,000 kg CO2e, comprising about 24,200,000 kg CO2e from Scope 1 and about 80,400,000 kg CO2e from Scope 2 emissions.
-This reflects a slight decrease in Scope 1 emissions from 32,900,000 kg CO2e in 2022, while Scope 2 emissions remained relatively stable, decreasing from 81,000,000 kg CO2e in the previous year.
-Aurelia Metals has not disclosed any Scope 3 emissions data, nor have they set specific reduction targets under the Science Based Targets initiative (SBTi).
-The company has not outlined any formal climate pledges or reduction initiatives, indicating a potential area for future commitment.
-The reported emissions intensity for 2023 stands at approximately 720 kg CO2e per tonne of gold equivalent produced, which is a critical metric for assessing the environmental impact of their operations.
-The company continues to operate within the mining sector, which is under increasing scrutiny for its carbon footprint and environmental practices.
-Overall, while Aurelia Metals has made some progress in managing its emissions, the absence of comprehensive reduction targets and initiatives suggests that further action may be necessary to align with industry standards and expectations for climate responsibility.
+This reflects a slight decrease in Scope 1 emissions compared to 2022, where they were approximately 32,900,000 kg CO2e, while Scope 2 emissions remained relatively stable at about 81,000,000 kg CO2e.
+Aurelia Metals has not disclosed any Scope 3 emissions data, indicating a potential area for future reporting and improvement.
+The company has not set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges, which suggests that their climate commitments may currently be limited.
+The emissions intensity for 2022 was reported at approximately 580 kg CO2e per ounce of gold equivalent produced, highlighting the company's operational impact on greenhouse gas emissions.
+As the mining industry faces increasing scrutiny regarding environmental sustainability, Aurelia Metals may benefit from establishing clear reduction targets and enhancing transparency in their climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents